FernandoBuGu/Reports/README.md

 Valladolid_MSc_thesis_abstract.pdf: Abstract of thesis in MSc in Agricultural Engineering (University of Valladolid):
 “Selection of a subset of highly informative loci for the allocation problem of bovine origin samples to their breeds”

+patway_analysis.pdf: pathway analysis for the course Advanced Bioinformatics